vkelkar1999/TensorBros/README.md

 Repository for HackDavis 2021

 Consisting of members:
-Samuel Garcia
+Samuel Garcia,
-Vikram Kelkar
+Vikram Kelkar,
-Philip Lagoc
+Philip Lagoc,
-Justin Leung
+Justin Leung,

 Our poject is a Vaccine tracker and calculator for the state of California.
 We gather information from the user regarding to health and occupation and following the standards laid out by the California department of health,